 - Join conversations and be active on the network, generally.

-LinkedIn is primarily a social network, so it helps to be social, be kind to others by sharing their posts, or embedding their videos on your site.
-You would be surprised at how many will like your share, comment to say thanks, or re-share your posts to give you credit on their network.
+LinkedIn is primarily a social network, so it helps to be social.
+Be kind to others by sharing their posts.
+Or embedding their videos on your site.
 These actions increase your profile reach.
 Plus, if you’re striving to be a LinkedIn Influencer, making friends on LinkedIn is a good idea.
 However, Publisher posts get even more exposure outside the homepage feed on LinkedIn.
-They are shown on your profile and as highlights emails to your connections and followers (if they are signed up for them)
+They are shown on your profile and as highlights.

-According to yet another LinkedIn article, “the best time to post is going to depend on tests you perform.
-This is because location, time zones, and people’s daily habits affect when they’re on LinkedIn—and that differs in any given audience segment.
+According to yet another LinkedIn article, the best time to post is going to depend on the tests you perform.
+The location, time zones, and people’s daily habits affect when they’re on LinkedIn.
+Which differs in any given audience segment.

 In fact, 50% of LinkedIn users check their accounts through mobile devices, implying you have as much of a chance of reaching people after hours as you do during the workday.”